roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

-# Automated Foundational Architecture for PCI DSS-Compliant Environments
+# Azure Solutions Blueprint for PCI DSS-Compliant Environments

 ## Script Details: `1-DeployAndConfigureAzureResources.ps1`

-This PowerShell script is used to deploy the Automated Foundational Architecture for PCI DSS-Compliant Environments.
+This PowerShell script is used to deploy the Blueprint for PCI DSS-Compliant Environments.
 Deploying this solution requires that a subscription be configured with the proper permissions and roles.
 For more information, see [Script Details: 0-Setup-AdministrativeAccountAndPermission.ps1](./0-Setup-AdministrativeAccountAndPermission.md).

 ```powershell
 .\1-DeployAndConfigureAzureResources.ps1